tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 instead of a Japanese to Japanese one.
 * [manga-ocr](https://github.com/kha-white/manga-ocr).
 Can be used to OCR Japanese text instead of Tesseract.
-Unfortunately, I haven't been able to install it and can't comment on it.

 Tags: guide